Daniel Philippidis: Life

 In 1788 he moved to Vienna, where he became acquainted with Anthimos Gazis, scholar and publisher of the periodical Hermes o Logios.
 Two years later he is found in Paris, where he witnessed the outbreak of the French Revolution.
 His stay in Paris was crucial for the development of his philosophical and scientific views.
 There he had the opportunity to attend lessons presented by important scientists such as the astronomer Jérôme Lalande and the geographer Jean-Denis Barbié du Bocage.
 Philippidis left Paris in 1794, possibly because of the violent developments following the French Revolution, which had disappointed him.
 After a series of moves he settled again in Iaşi (1796).
 For a short period (1803–06) he taught in the local Princely Academy, despite the objections of its conservative scholar and thanks to the support of the prince Alexander Mourousis, who intended to upgrade the Academy.

 In 1810 Philippidis travelled for a second time to Paris, where he remained for two years.
 During this period his relations with Adamantios Korais, a leading figure of the Greek Enlightenment, became tense, possibly because of disagreements on linguistic and philosophical grounds.
-At the following years (1812–15) he lived in Chişinău, Moldavia, as assistant to the scholar and local bishop Gavril Bănulescu-Bodoni, and later (1815–18) in Leipzig in order to oversee the publication of his works.
+At the following years (1812–15) he lived in Chişinău, Bessarabia, Russian Empire, as assistant to the scholar and local bishop Gavril Bănulescu-Bodoni, and later (1815–18) in Leipzig in order to oversee the publication of his works.
 He returned to Iaşi in 1818.
 The next year he became a member of the Greek patriotic organization Filiki Etaireia, but did not return to Greece despite an invitation of the conservative scholar Neophytos Doukas.
 He died in Bălţi, Bessarabia, in November 1832.